 30 meters away from the summit, signal was still nonexistent.
 We were now wrapped in clouds.
 Trees in the middle distance disappeared into the silver mist.
 It was beautiful, but we were scared… but it was beautiful.

 Anyway, with a fine rain falling and the light now very quickly fading, Romane and I looked at each other, knowing that we were ever-so-slightly fucked.
 We were now certain that hours of darkness on the mountain lay ahead for us.
 With Meis in this condition, a downward hike in the wet and in the night was just too risky.

 When the boys caught up to us, they had come to the same decision: we would hunker down, look for signal, and ask for a rescue.
 If none came, we would wait till morning.
 When the sun was out and once Meis had rested, it would probably be easier.

 We made it to the summit of Peak 2, which is the highest point of Makiling at 1,090 meters above sea level.
 This was also Station 30 of the UPLB trail.
 The Station 30 signboard had emergency numbers on it.
-During a moment with a tiny bit of signal, I texted them all with our situation and location.
+During a moment with a tiny bit of signal, we texted them all with our situation and location.
 I also sent an SOS message to Sean with my mobile number and Mao’s dad’s number.
 However, my bars disappeared and I couldn’t receive anything back.
-Once, I even a received a message from Sean asking where we were, and I couldn’t reply.
+Once, I even received a message from Sean asking where we were, and I couldn’t reply.